sassoftware/sas-iml-packages/README.md

-# SASÂ® IML Packages
+# SAS® IML Packages

 ## Overview

 A *package* is a collection of SAS IML function modules that share a common purpose.
 Programmers can store the modules and use them in their SAS IML programs.

-Packages in SAS ViyaÂ® are managed by using a repository on GitHub.
+Packages in SAS Viya® are managed by using a repository on GitHub.
 You can clone the repository to obtain a copy of the functions.
 When you execute the source files, the functions are stored in a module library.
 You can then load the functions and use them in your programs.

 This method enables you to use libraries of function modules in the IML procedure and in the IML action.
-The same process also works for PROC IML in SASÂ® 9.4.
+The same process also works for PROC IML in SAS® 9.4.

 ## List of Packages